aramis-lab/clinicadl/docs/TSVTools.md

 ### Description

 This tool writes a unique TSV file containing the labels asked by the user.
-The file contains a column `group` which is the diagnosis of the subject for the session, and a column `subgroup` which shows if the diagnosis is stable or not.

-The group correspond to the following description :
+The labels correspond to the following description and are stored in the column named diagnosis:

 - **CN** (cognitively normal): sessions of subjects who were diagnosed as cognitively normal during all their follow-up;
 - **AD** (Alzheimer's disease): sessions of subjects who were diagnosed as demented during all their follow-up;